menu

 Overview

 Monmouth is a tiny city located in the state of Iowa.
-With a population of 126 people and just one neighborhood, Monmouth is the 444th largest community in Iowa.
-Much of the housing stock in Monmouth was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 129 people and just one neighborhood, Monmouth is the 444th largest community in Iowa.
+Monmouth has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Occupations and Workforce